pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 We say reliable transport because pupil remote will confirm every notification we send with 'Notification received'.
 When we get this message we have a guarantee that the notification is on the IPC Backbone.

-If we listen to the backbone using our subscriber from above, we will see the message again because we had subscribed to all notifications.
+If we listen to the backbone using our subscriber from above, we will see the message again because we have subscribed to all notifications.

 #### Writing to the Backbone directly